 We have chosen water efficient appliances throughout.
 Flow restrictors have been fitted to the taps and showers and dual flush toilets have been installed.

 We encourage guests to drink tap water by providing a cooled bottle in the fridge.

 Our guests are given a plentiful supply of complimentary, eco-friendly products and cleaning materials.
-We buy these in bulk, mostly from the Hull based company Bio D. Wherever possible, we decant into existing containers.
+We buy these in bulk, mostly from the Hull based company Bio D and The Natural Collection.
+Wherever possible, we decant into existing containers.

 Our complimentary welcome basket for guests contains muesli from The Side Oven, our local organic farm and bakery, and other local Yorkshire produce.